Nick-Liou/Gem5/First_Assignment/README.md

 ## Task 1: Basic gem5 parameters specified in starter_se.py

-Parameters that can be set from the command line:
+Parameters that can be set from the command line with their default values:

 - CPU type (atomic, minor, HPI): atomic
 - Number of CPU cores: 1